University of Georgia Disability Rights:

 As defined by the NDAH Policy, disability harassment occurs where unwelcome verbal or physical conduct based on actual or perceived disability:

-- Creates or has the intention to create an intimidating, hostile or offensive work or learning environment; OR
+- Creates an intimidating, hostile, or offensive environment; OR

-- Interferes with or limits one’s ability to participate in or benefit from an institutional program or activity.
+- Unreasonably interferes with or limits one’s ability to participate in or benefit from a program or activity.

 Individuals also cannot be subjected to disparate, adverse treatment compared to other similarly-situated persons based on their actual or perceived disability.